 DQLS – Indoor Air Quality and Thermal Comfort guide specifically focuses on improving the indoor learning environment through having adequate air quality and thermal comfort.

-Ministry requirements are now clearly marked as ‘mandatory’ or as a ‘recommendation’, the guide’s requirements are mandatory for all projects starting after 1 January 2018.
+Ministry requirements are clearly marked as ‘mandatory’ or as a ‘recommendation’, the guide’s requirements apply to all projects.

 A non-technical two-page overview is also available for reading and download.

 It summarises the full guideline’s aim and some key concepts.

 The DQLS – lighting guide focuses on achieving good lighting, with an emphasis on natural light.
 It also discusses recommended lighting levels for the various learning spaces.

 Breakout spaces are shared spaces between learning spaces that encourage:

 - independent learning